School of Engineering

 Subject Areas: Engineering

 Joanne Orlick has been a lecturer in FE and HE for more than 20 years, delivering engineering subjects to aerospace and mechanical apprentices from some of the UK’s leading companies, including Gatwick Airport, Rolls Royce, Aircelle and many others.
-An avid writer, Joanne has published three fictional books on the theme of metaphysics and personal potential, with her fourth due for release in 2018.
+An avid writer, Joanne has published four fictional books on the theme of metaphysics and personal potential.

 A graduate of Aerospace Manufacture Engineering, Joanne’s focus has always been in education and training.
 As part of her degree, she benefited from a sandwich-placement at the Technical Training School, Aer Lingus, Dublin, where she contributed to a project developing computer-based training aids for the airports’ maintenance apprentices, the aim being to reduce training costs in the school.